grafana/loki/docs/architecture.md

 process.

 Single process mode is ideally suited for local development, small workloads, and for evaluation purposes.
-Single-process mode can be scaled with multiple processes with the following limitations:
+Monolithic mode can be scaled with multiple processes with the following limitations:

 1. Local index and local storage cannot currently be used as they are not safe